 2012-13: Gostisbehere returned to Union College for his sophomore season — winning an ECAC playoff title and competing in the NCAA tournament — after winning a gold medal with the USA at the 2013 World Junior Championship.
 In 36 games with the Dutchmen he scored 8 goals with 18 assists and was +18 with 39 penalty minutes.
 Five of his eight goals came on the Union power play.
 Union finished fourth in the regular season but rolled through the ECAC tournament – defeating Brown, 3-1, in the championship game.
 Union defeated defending national champion Boston College in the NCAA East Regional before falling to Quinnipiac in the regional final.
 In six games at the WJC, (he was suspended for one game), Gostisbehere scored 1 goal with 1 assist and was +4 with 25 penalty minutes.

 Gostisbehere is an unconventional defenseman who likes to participate in the offensive end and use his skating ability and instincts to advantage.
-He may take some time to adjust his style to the expectations at the NHL level.
+A speedy defenseman, Gostisbehere still needs to improve the defensive aspect of his game.